HMS Victory: Culture

 The ship occupies a special place in the British psyche and is considered a potent symbol of the Royal Navy.
 A First Lord of the Admiralty, Leo Amery, once said that Victory embodied "...in a quite unique degree the history and tradition of British sea power ... the central shrine of our great naval tradition" while during the Naval Review of 1924, King George V declared "...that the country possessed no better stimulus to patriotic self-sacrifice than the flagship of Nelson".
 She has been a destination for royalty and heads of state including Kaiser Wilhelm II, who with his wife, the Kaiserin, made a state visit to Britain in 1889.
 The Kaiser was presented with a desk fashioned by Waring and Gillow from timber that once formed part of Victory.
 He would later, on 1 August 1914, sign an order on the desk, that would start the First World War.
 While serving as the Prime Minister, Winston Churchill embarked the ship in 1941 following an air raid on Portsmouth during the nights of 10 and 11 January.

 In 1889, it was planned to tow Victory to Greenwich for the Royal Navy exhibition, featuring a display of more than 5,000 nautical objects.
 When the venue was changed to Chelsea, the large number of low bridges made this an almost impossible task, and instead a full-size model of the ship was constructed.
 When the exhibition was over, the replica was sold and rebuilt at its new home on the Isle of Man.

-Victory has featured in and provided inspiration for several films: The fictional Royal Navy ship HMS Dauntless in the 2003 Disney film Pirates of the Caribbean: The Curse of the Black Pearl was based on her, while the Great Cabin stood in for in the 2023 biopic Napoleon, in a fictitious scene depicting a meeting between Napoleon and the Duke of Wellington.
-She is used as a basis for the ship of the line in the opening song "Look Down" in the 2012 film adaptation of Les Misérables, which was filmed in HMNB Portsmouth. and a few glimpses of the ship, still afloat in 1918, are to be seen towards the end of Maurice Elvey's biopic of Nelson created in that year.
+Victory has featured in and provided inspiration for popular media: W. S. Gilbert visited the ship in 1868 while researching his operetta H.M.S.
+Pinafore.
+A few glimpses of the ship, still afloat in 1918, are to be seen towards the end of Maurice Elvey's biopic of Nelson created in that year.
 Persuasion, a 1995 period drama by the BBC and based on Jane Austen's 1817 novel of the same name, featured scenes aboard Victory and her cutter.
-For the film Master and Commander: The Far Side of the World the production team worked with Victory's curators to help accurately depict life aboard during the Georgian era, while Russell Crowe, who portrayed Jack Aubrey in the film, boarded the ship to garner inspiration for his role.
-W. S. Gilbert visited the ship in 1868 while researching his operetta HMS Pinafore.
+For the film Master and Commander: The Far Side of the World, the production team worked with Victory's curators to help accurately depict life aboard a warship during the Georgian era, while Russell Crowe, who portrayed Jack Aubrey in the film, boarded the ship to garner inspiration for his role.
+The same year, the fictional Royal Navy ship HMS Dauntless in the Disney film Pirates of the Caribbean: The Curse of the Black Pearl was based on her.
+She is used as a basis for the ship of the line in the opening song "Look Down" in the 2012 film adaptation of Les Misérables, which was filmed in HMNB Portsmouth, while the Great Cabin stood in for in the 2023 biopic Napoleon, in a fictitious scene depicting a meeting between Napoleon and the Duke of Wellington.